BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_multiview_3images.png?raw=true)

-To adjust contrast and color, and select channel for multi-channel imags, use the `Brightness & contrast` setting on each view.
+To adjust contrast and color, and select channel for multi-channel images, use the `Brightness & contrast` setting on each view.
 Here all images have been changed to grayscale, and the DAPI channel from the multi-channel `protein_cropped.ome.tif` image has been selected.

 ![Screenshot](images/screenshot_multiview_grayscale.png?raw=true)

-(Add text)
+The Image Combiner Warpy tool should be available under `Analyze->Interactive image combiner warpy`.
+Before opening the tool, we need to select which image that should be reference for the registration, by clicking on its corresponding view so that it becomes active (indicated by a red outline around the view).
+The final co-registered image will have the same pixel size and resolution as the reference image.
+Here is what the tool looks like after opening it with the `dna_dapi.ome.tif` view selected:

 ![Screenshot](images/screenshot_hello_warpy.png?raw=true)